 My 4 guiding principles in life:

-1) Life is an aggregate of chosen experiences: Live by design, not by default.
+1) Experience is everything.
+Live by design, not by default.

 2) Relationships enhance experiences: Make ‘em count.
 (I manage my top friends even on a spreadsheet, so I don't miss a catch up, birthday, etc.)